-Under their current practice, the Services do not adhere to any single species concept, or to any single source of information.61 PLF's proposed definition of "species" would rely solely on data regarding reproductive isolation, particularly the rate of fertile hybridization.
-By contrast, the Services typically rely on "morphological, karyological (chromosomal), biochemical (including DNA analysis and other molecular genetic techniques), physiological, behavioral, ecological, and biogeographic characters" because "[t]he most scientifically credible approach to making taxonomic determinations is to consider all available data involving as many different classes of characters as possible."62 they employ in identifying species for conservation purposes and not to be wedded to any single concept.63 This approach recognizes that taxonomy is always in flux and allows the Services to
+Under their current practice, the Services do not adhere to any single species concept, or to any single source of information.
+PLF's proposed definition of "species" would rely solely on data regarding reproductive isolation, particularly the rate of fertile hybridization.
+By contrast, the Services typically rely on "morphological, karyological (chromosomal), biochemical (including DNA analysis and other molecular genetic techniques), physiological, behavioral, ecological, and biogeographic characters" because "[t]he most scientifically credible approach to making taxonomic determinations is to consider all available data involving as many different classes of characters as possible."

+It is appropriate for the Services to remain flexible with regard to the species concept they employ in identifying species for conservation purposes and not to be wedded to any single concept.
+This approach recognizes that taxonomy is always in flux and allows the Services to